Esther Clark Wright: Planters and Pioneers, Nova Scotia, 1749-1775

 Planters and Pioneers, Nova Scotia, 1749-1775 (1978, revised 1982) was another important work.
 Planters and Pioneers is an index of New England and European settlers who came to Nova Scotia (and what later became New Brunswick) ten to fifteen years before the American Revolution.
-It also includes names of settlers who already lived in the area during the period of 1749-1775.
-Dr. Wright believed that "pre-Loyalist" immigrants to Nova Scotia had a much more significant contribution to Canadian and American history that had been previously thought or known, and she created the index with the hope of bringing their contribution to light.
+It includes names of settlers who already lived in the area during the period of 1749-1775.
+Wright believed that "pre-Loyalist" immigrants to Nova Scotia had a much more significant contribution to Canadian and American history that had been previously thought or known, and she created the index with the hope of bringing their contribution to light.
 A limited edition of Planters and Pioneers was reprinted in 2007.

 Samphire Greens

-Samphire Greens: The story of the Steeves (1961) and The Steeves Descendants (1965) together provided a monumental (1,000 page) genealogical study of a pioneering New Brunswick family Pennsylvania German descent.
+Samphire Greens: The Story of the Steeves (1961) and The Steeves Descendants (1965) together provided a monumental (1,000 page) genealogical study of a pioneering New Brunswick family Pennsylvania German descent.
 In this work, Wright traced thousands of descendants of the founder of the Steeves line, Heinrich Stief down to the 10th generation.